kares/jruby-rack-worker/README.md

 The build is performed by [rake](http://rake.rubyforge.org) which should be part of your JRuby installation, if you're experiencing conflicts with another Ruby and it's `rake` executable use `jruby -S rake` instead.
-Besides you'll to need [ant](http://ant.apache.org/) installed for the Java part.
+Besides you will need [ant](http://ant.apache.org/) installed for the Java part.

 Build the *jruby-rack-worker_[VERSION].jar* using :